at Village Creek Drying Beds beside River Legacy Park

 This looks like a solo pig in the area.
 Solo hogs are almost always Boar hogs!

 a few heard during a night survey, mixed oak wood

-Wild boar (Sus scrofa) is a species of pig, including at least 16 subspecies, and part of the biological family Suidae.
+Wild boar or wild pig (Sus scrofa) is a species of the pig genus Sus, part of the biological family Suidae.
+The species includes many subspecies.
 It is the wild ancestor of the domestic pig, an animal with which it freely hybridises.
-Wild boar are native across much of Northern and Central Europe, the Mediterranean Region (including North Africa's Atlas Mountains) and much of Asia as far south as Indonesia.
-Populations have also been artificially introduced in some parts of the...
+Wild boar are native across much of Northern and Central Europe, the Mediterranean region (including North Africa's Atlas Mountains) and much of Asia, including Japan and as far south as Indonesia.
+Populations have also...